metamaden/hm450hg38manifest/README.md

 https://bioconductor.org/packages/release/bioc/vignettes/biomaRt/inst/doc/biomaRt.html

 # TODO
-Upload the new manifest
-Include R doc that load with manifest, to describe the column names (some are not intuitive)
+Upload the new manifest.
+Include R documentation to describe the column names (some are not intuitive)